iridiumui/docs/src/docs/components/modal/README.md

 The Modal component makes it possible to create modals, popups, dialogs or similar components.

 One of the things the Modal does is taking care of trapping focus inside the modal when it's active.
-It can also be combined with other components such as the [Click Outside](../../helpers/click-outside/) component to create a great user experience.
+It can be combined with other components such as the [Click Outside](../../helpers/click-outside/) component to create a great user experience.

-The Modal component also handles keyboard events.
+The Modal component handles keyboard events.
 This means that users can close a modal by clicking `Escape`.

 The modal component supports [Portal Vue](https://github.com/LinusBorg/portal-vue).
 If you want to use a portal you have to add a `portal-target` in the place you want the modal rendered.
 This is useful to render modals at the end of the page and improve the experience for screen reader users.